donia-lab/MetaBGC/MetaBGC-Development/README.md

 2. Identify will produce a FASTA file, **identified-biosynthetic-reads.fasta**, comprised of all biosynthetic reads identified in the metagenomic samples of the analyzed cohort, based on the specified cutoffs.

-### Running Quantify to de-replicate and quantify biosynthetic reads
+### Running Quantify to De-replicate and Quantify Biosynthetic Reads

 1. To de-replicate and quantify the biosynthetic reads found by Identify, the ```metabgc quantify``` command should be executed with the following parameters: